 Label Description User ID The name of a system user.
-Need new pwd Y - The user must change his password at the next login. ${ m N}-{ m The}$ user is not forced to change his password at the next login.
-Cannot change pw Y - The user has the ability to change the login password. ${ m N}-$ The user does not have the ability to change the login password.
+Need new pwd Y - The user must change his password at the next login. ${\tt N}-{\tt The}$ user is not forced to change his password at the next login.
+Cannot change pw Y - The user has the ability to change the login password. ${\tt N}-$ The user does not have the ability to change the login password.
 User permissions Console - Y - The user is authorized for console access.
 N- The user is not authorized for console access.
 FTP - Y - The user is authorized for FTP access.
 N - The user is not authorized for FTP access.
 SNMP - Y - The user is authorized for SNMP access.
 N - The user is not authorized for SNMP access.
 Password expires The number of days in which the user must change his login password.
 Attempted logins The number of times the user has attempted to login irrespective of whether the login succeeded or failed.
 Failed logins The number of unsuccessful login attempts.
+Local conf Y - Password authentication is based on the local password database. ${\tt N}-{\tt Password}$ authentication is not based on the local password database.

-Label Description (Continued) Local conf Y - Password authentication is based on the local password database.
-N - Password authentication is not based on the local password database.
-Home directory Specifies the local home directory for the user for both console and FTP access.
+Label Description (Continued) Home directory Specifies the local home directory for the user for both console and FTP access.
 Restricted to home Yes - The user is not allowed to navigate to a directory higher in the directory tree on the home directory device.
 No - The user is allowed to navigate to a directory higher in the directory tree on the home directory device.
-Login exec file Displays the user's login exec file which executes whenever the user successfully logs in to a console session.
+Login exec file Displays the user's login exec file which executes whenever the user successfully logs in to a console session. profile - the security profile(s) associated with the user locked-out - no / yes (time remaining).
+Indicates the the user is currently locked-out.
+After the time expires, or the lockout is manually cleared, the user will be able to attempt to log into the node again.
+Remaining Login attempts - number of login attempts remaining until the user will be locked-out Remaining Lockout Time - The time until the lockout is automatically cleared and the user can attempt to log into the node again.